NEWARK – When Ceara Kinser was using drugs, she felt like she was worthless.

-Working her way through the Licking County Intervention for Treatment Court, Kinser had to compete a series of classes called Getting Ahead.
+Working her way through the Licking County Intervention for Treatment Court, Kinser had to compete a series of classes called Getting Ahead, pass a thc test.

 At first she thought it was just another mandated course.
 But then she met the facilitator, Donna Gibson.

 “She started talking and I was just like, ‘Wow, she really cares,'” she said.
 “It’s all about someone showing you that they are going to fight for you and they are in your corner.”

 After months of hard work, Kinser has completed the Getting Ahead classes and is getting ready to graduate from her court program.
 She works as a pizza delivery driver but is hoping to start taking online classes.

 She and Gibson still talk almost every day.